drunkard/ceph-readable-doc/html/_sources/rados/troubleshooting/troubleshooting-mon.rst.txt

       2: 127.0.0.1:6795/0 mon.c

 This may not be what you have however.
-For instance, in some versions of early Cuttlefish there was this one bug that could cause your ``monmap`` to be nullified.
+For instance, in some versions of early Cuttlefish there was a bug that could cause your ``monmap`` to be nullified.
 Completely filled with zeros.
-This means that not even ``monmaptool`` would be able to read it because it would find it hard to make sense of only-zeros.
-Some other times, you may end up with a monitor with a severely outdated monmap, thus being unable to find the remaining monitors (e.g., say ``mon.c`` is down; you add a new monitor ``mon.d``, then remove ``mon.a``, then add a new monitor ``mon.e`` and remove ``mon.b``; you will end up with a totally different monmap from the one ``mon.c`` knows).
+This means that not even ``monmaptool`` would be able to make sense of cold, hard, inscrutable zeros.
+It's also possible to end up with a monitor with a severely outdated monmap, notably if the node has been down for months while you fight with your vendor's TAC.
+The subject ``ceph-mon`` daemon might be unable to find the surviving monitors (e.g., say ``mon.c`` is down; you add a new monitor ``mon.d``, then remove ``mon.a``, then add a new monitor ``mon.e`` and remove ``mon.b``; you will end up with a totally different monmap from the one ``mon.c`` knows).

-In this sort of situations, you have two possible solutions:
+In this situation you have two possible solutions:

-Scrap the monitor and create a new one
+Scrap the monitor and redeploy

   You should only take this route if you are positive that you won't lose the information kept by that monitor; that you have other monitors